natekdang/rshell/README.md

 We parsed the user input using the Boost tokenizer and converted the tokens into a postfix notation in order for our binary tree implementation to work.
 Our connectors (;, ||, &&) served as the operators for our tree (internal nodes).
 The commands and their arguments make up the operands (leaves).

 Once we had our tokens in postfix notation we iterated through the vector of tokens and converted each token into either an Executable (Command/Exit) object or a Connector (And/Or/Semicolon) object, and used the postfix binary tree algorithm in order to build our tree.

+Once our tree was built we called execute() on the root of the tree, which will iterate through the entire tree calling execute() on all the nodes in the desired order.

 ## How to Use